Light Crusader: Development and release

 Light Crusader was the final game developed by Treasure for the Sega Genesis, which was created as part of a deal with Sega.

-Light Crusader was developed by Japanese studio Treasure as part of partnership with Sega to develop products for the latter's Genesis console.
+Light Crusader was developed by Japanese studio Treasure as part of their partnership with Sega to develop products for the latter's Genesis console.
 This four game deal also included Dynamite Headdy, Alien Soldier, and Yu Yu Hakusho Makyō Tōitsusen.
 Light Crusader was programmed by Kazuhiko Ishida with support from Keiji Fujitake and Treasure president Masato Maekawa.
 The game's graphics and art were provided by Hiroshi Iuchi, Makoto Ogino, Kaname Shindo, and Koichi Kimura.
 Katsuhiko Suzuki was the sound director while Aki Hata and Satoshi Murata composed the music and sound effects respectively.

 The project was announced in the spring of 1994 under the working title Relayer.
 Iuchi revealed that in its earliest stages, Light Crusader was planned as an action version of the classic RPG series Wizardry.
 The staff sought to improve the operability and enjoyment of pseudo-3D graphics afforded by the isometric viewpoint, but this presented challenges.
 Ishida said that it was difficult to program multiple joints in 3D, while Iuchi claimed that the three-quarters perspective interfered with the performance of the Genesis.
 Development was delayed when the team started over from scratch at one point.
 Iuichi estimated that the final build of the game was only 30% complete by the end of 1994.

 Light Crusader was Treasure's last title to appear on the Genesis console.
 Throughout 1995, Sega published the game in Japan, North America, Europe, and Australia while Samsung published it in South Korea.
 In the following decades, Light Crusader has been made available as both a stand-alone downloadable title and as part of several Genesis compilations.
 The game was released on the Wii Virtual Console in 2007; as part of the Sega Genesis Classics collection for Steam and home platforms beginning in 2011; on the North America Sega Genesis Mini and PAL region Sega Mega Drive Mini consoles in 2019; and finally on the Nintendo Classics service in 2022.